DW01/traktor-docs/engine/render.md

 # Render System - Painting Your Virtual World

-Rendering is what turns all your game data—3D models, textures, lights, and animations—into the beautiful images players see on screen.
+Rendering is what turns all your game data (3D models, textures, lights, and animations) into the beautiful images players see on screen.
 It's the bridge between the abstract mathematical representation of your world and the vibrant, immersive visuals that make your game come alive.

 Think of the render system as a sophisticated camera and darkroom combined.
 Each frame, it captures your scene from the camera's perspective, processes it through various stages (like developing film), applies effects and filters, and finally presents the polished result.
 All of this happens 60+ times per second, creating the illusion of smooth, real-time motion.